KxSystems/ldap/docs/reference.md

 LDAP supports a range of security mechanisms as part of the `bind` call.
 Check with your LDAP server admin what is supported for your system.

-!!! tip "Often found in the root attribute `supportedSASLMechanisms`"
+> Tip: Often found in the root attribute `supportedSASLMechanisms`

 Most of these checks are performed externally, in separate code related to your security mechanism.